 80. Guidelines for placement of certain children

-(1) Within 12 months after the commencement of this Part, the CEO must establish written guidelines (the “guidelines”) to be observed when making placement arrangements for children from culturally or linguistically diverse backgrounds.
+(1) Within 12 months after the commencement of this Part, the CEO must establish written guidelines (the guidelines) to be observed when making placement arrangements for children from culturally or linguistically diverse backgrounds.

 (2) Without limiting the scope of the guidelines, they are to address the need to preserve and enhance a child’s cultural, ethnic and religious identity.